msimbo/first-website/README.md

 and pulling/pushing the latest changes.

 ## Process
-We replicated the main page and the pages accessible through the 25 links.
+We replicated the main page and the 23 linked pages one at a time.
 We found there were some formatting errors, but for the most part kept them in order to stay true to the original.

 We also employed some uncommon HTML tags, such as:
 Definition List/Term/Data     (DL) / (DT) / (DD)
 Extensible Metadata Platform  (XMP)
 And we set alternative link colors (green, red, and brown/orange).

 ## Languages, Tools and Resources